RISCV-MYTH-WORKSHOP/5-stage-Pipelined-Processor-RISC-V/README.md

 # RISC-V_MYTH_Workshop - Designing a 5 stage Pipelined processor based on the RISC-V ISA using TL-Verilog

 This repository contains my work during the 5 day workshop conducted by VSD Corp and Redwood EDA.
-We built a RISC-V core with base instruction set using TL-Verilog for RTL implementation.
+We designed a processor that supports a subset of the RISC-V instruction set using TL-Verilog for RTL implementation.
 [Makerchip IDE](https://www.makerchip.com/) was used to simulate the TL-Verilog code.

 Here is the processor I built